chrischow/dataandstuff/_posts/.ipynb_checkpoints/2020-04-09-singapore-covid19-case-data-checkpoint.md

 * Together, this means a positive correlation between age and getting discharged, which matches our findings above
 * ***In English:** the older you are, the higher the chance of getting discharged*

-Another example would be the number of prior discharged cases:
+Another example would be the day of the year:
 * High values (in red) lie on the left, implying a negative impact on the probability of getting discharged
 * Low values (in blue) lie on the right, implying a positive impact on the probability of getting discharged
-* Together, this means a negative relationship between the number of prior discharged cases and getting discharged, which matches our findings above
+* Together, this means a negative relationship between the date you were identified as a confirmed case and getting discharged, which matches our findings above
-* ***In English:** the earlier you contracted COVID-19, the lower the probability of getting discharged*
+* ***In English:** the earlier you were identified as a COVID-19 case (which means the longer you've been in hospital as of yesterday), the lower the probability of getting discharged*

 ## Inspection of Predictions
 Another important step in model evaluation is inspecting predictions to see if our predictions make sense.
 If this were an ML project, I would have done this first, in addition to computing standard classification metrics like precision, recall, and Area Under Curve (AUC).
 After all, ML cares more about whether you shoot accurately, regardless of technique, while statistics cares more about whether you held the gun and pulled the trigger using the proper technique.